khudgins/documentation/agent/proxy/registration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Use this method if the agent proxy is running on a node that has not been
-detected or launched by enStratus.
+detected or launched by Enstratius.
 Or if the IP:port coordinates are manually
 set up (for example, you have manually created a port forwarding rule to a
 private cloud resource).